jbcodeforce/java-studies/docs/java-vscode.md

 ## Some Editor tricks

-The access to the command pallette shft -> cmd -> P
+The access to the command pallette shift -> cmd -> P

+pallette and access to per to preview a file like a csv.

 ### Autocompletion